RickAi/csci5570_survey_paper/README.md

 Important features of HaLoop after feasible changes have been made on Hadoop:

-1. `Mapper Input Cache`: HaLoop's mapper input cache is able to avoid non-local data reads in mappers during non-initial iterations.
-In the previous iteration, if a mapper performs the non-local read on an input split, the split will be cached in the local disk of the mapper's physical node.
-With the loop-aware task scheduling, the map in the later iterations can read these data from local disk, no need to read them from system like HDFS.
+1. `Mapper Input Cache`: HaLoop's mapper input cache can avoid non-local data reads in the mapper during non-initial iterations.
+In the last iteration, if the mapper performs a non-local read on the input split, the split is cached on the local disk of the mapper's physical node.
+Through loop-aware task scheduling, the mappings in subsequent iterations can read this data from the local disk without having to read them from systems such as HDFS.
-2. `Reducer Input Cache`: HaLoop is able to cache reducer inputs across all reducers and create a local cached data.
-Also, the reducer inputs are cached before each reduce invocation, so that tuples in the reducer input cache are sorted and grouped by reducer input key.
+2. `Reducer Input Cache`: HaLoop is able to cache the reducer input and create local cache data in all Reducers.
+In addition, the reducer input is cached before each reduce call, so the tuples in the reducer input cache are sorted and grouped by the reducer input key.
-3. `Reducer Output Cache`: The reducer output cache stores and indexes most recent local output on each reducer node.
-The cahce is used to reduce the cost of evaluating fixpoint termination conditions.
-If the application test the convergence condition by comparing the current iteration output with the previous output, the cache will enable the framework to perform the comparsion in a distributed fashion.
+3. `Reducer Output Cache`: The reducer output cache stores and indexes the latest local output on each reducer node.
+This cahce is used to reduce the cost of evaluating fixed point termination conditions.
+If the application tests the convergence condition by comparing the current iteration output to the previous output, the cache will enable the framework to perform the comparison in a distributed manner.

 ### Example